Catherwood History, Family Crest & Coats of Arms

 The surname Catherwood was first found in Lanarkshire, Scotland, from the ancient lordship and manor of the same name.
 Some of the first records of the family include: Isabele de Calrewode of the county of Lanark who rendered homage to King Edward I in 1296 and John de Calderwode who witnessed an instrument of sasine in 1456.
 Two years later, Edward de Caldorwud had his pension of 20 marks and a croft of church land assigned to him at Cambuslang in 1458 and later still, Archibald Caldderwood was vicar of Cadder in 1509.

-Important Dates for the Catherwood family
+Early History of the Catherwood family

 This web page shows only a small excerpt of our Catherwood research.
 Another 232 words (17 lines of text) covering the years 1548, 1575, 1650, 1678, 1566, 1575, 1650, 1660, 1733, 1687 and are included under the topic Early Catherwood History in all our PDF Extended History products and printed products wherever possible.

 Although the name, Catherwood, appeared in many references, from time to time, the surname was shown with the spellings Calderwood, Caldderwood, Calderwoods, Cawderood, Caderwood, Cadderwood, Caldorwood, Calderwude, Calderwoud, Calderwode, Caldorwud and many more.

 Early Notables of the Catherwood family (pre 1700)

 Notable amongst the family name during their early history was David Calderwood (1575-1650), Scottish ecclesiastic, historian, and theological writer, born (as is believed) at Dalkeith, Midlothian, and educated at the college of...